-WHEREAS, the Project is consistent with, and encompassed in, the Mitigated Negative Declaration for the Mixed Use Center South Regulating Plan adopted by the City Council on October 17, 2011, and submitted to the State of California's Clearinghouse and Planning Unit (SCH No. 2011092047);
+The Plaza San Pablo Roadway Improvements are consistent with, and encompassed in, the Mitigated Negative Declaration for the Mixed Use Center South Regulating Plan adopted by the City Council on October 17, 2011, and submitted to the State of California's Clearinghouse and Planning Unit (SCH No. 2011092047).